vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 ### User Experience

-This change should be effectively invisible to users of Vector, except for incoming data with multiple tags with the same name, which will now have all the tags reproduced when it reaches sinks.

 #### External Representation

 The existing Protobuf representation of metric tags has a map of string-to-string pairs of